ckontos82/Sudoku/README.md

   4: Queue and Java LinkedList class

-So, for example, if you tupe
+So, for example, if you type

   java Solver puzzle.txt 2